15 Things You Should Know About Mobile Payments and Mobile Wallets

 8. How do mobile payments save costs for businesses?

-Though it might not be the most obvious function of a pay with phone system, mobile payment can actually have significant cost-saving advantages for merchants.
+Though it might not be the most obvious function of pay with the phone system, mobile payment can actually have significant cost-saving advantages for merchants.
 Managing a paper trail obviously does not happen for free, but did you know cash-handling costs for businesses range between 4.7 percent to over 15 percent of the revenue?
 Research reveals that these costs are often hidden since they are part of a supervisor’s or manager’s job rather than their complete focus.

 Think about the day-to-day effort that goes into opening and closing drawers: counting cash, double-checking tills, maintaining adequate change throughout the working hours, monitoring the cash box for fraud or theft, identifying counterfeit cash, investigating why cash is missing, preparing for and coordinating the deposits to the bank, etc.

-According to Visa, businesses end up spending almost three times as many hours while processing cash payments when compared to digital ones.
+According to Visa, businesses end up spending almost three times as many hours while processing cash payments as compared to digital ones.
 Clearly, all this time could be better spent in more productive, consumer-facing activities that would actually drive sales and help the business grow.

 That’s not all.
 There are other hidden costs also that cash-dominant establishments have to incur, such as those associated with staff training and auditing tills as well as the back-office and banking charges.
 Fewer cash transactions can bring these costs down considerably.
 Transitioning to a phone pay method also reduces the chances of human error in calculating and managing cash.

 What’s more, switching from a paper-based, labor-intensive system to a phone pay system allows retailers to escape from the costly swipe fees that card companies usually charge from merchants.
-It is estimated that, every year, merchants pay almost $90 billion in swipe fees to process debit and credit cards.
+It is estimated that every year, merchants pay almost $90 billion in swipe fees to process debit and credit cards.

-Since e wallets and prepay phones connect directly to a consumer’s bank account, the traditional debit and credit card networks can be avoided.
+Since e-wallets and prepay phones connect directly to a consumer’s bank account, the traditional debit and credit card networks can be avoided.
 This is why, in hopes to mimic the roaring success of Starbucks and Walmart, more and more retailers are now seeking ways to provide a branded digital wallet experience to their customers.

 9. How does mobile payment impact customer experience?